alloy-rs/book/CONTRIBUTING.md

 docker run -p 3000:3000 -v `pwd`:/book peaceiris/mdbook serve
 ```

+To perform an update of generated output inspect and run `./scripts/update.sh`.

 ### Discuss and update

 You will probably get feedback or requests for changes to your Pull Request.